dslab-epfl/NEX/README.md

 ```

 ### Results
-The results are all in `<NEX>/results`
+The results are all in `<NEX_Path>/results`.

-Running the following will compile the results into python dictionary stored in `results/scripts/compiled_data`
+Running the following will compile the results into a Python dictionary stored in `results/scripts/compiled_data`
 ```bash
 cd results/scripts
 python extract_jpeg.py